Appointments can be made by calling the Northern Visa Medicals bookings line on 0161 272 5895.

 Most applicants aged 15 years and over require a blood test.

-Payment is accepted by debit or credit card at your earliest convenience.
+Payment is accepted by debit/credit card or cash.

 Fees are inclusive of all basic investigations required.
 In the event of any additional medical information being needed, there may be additional costs incurred.